aperiodic/plastic/doc/1-hello-world.md

   1) we don't reflect the app's state in the DOM in any way, which is you know, the whole point of the web;
   2) in our state machine transitions, we didn't define any handlers!

-When we omit a handler, Cypress supplies the identity handler as a default; it just returns the same app state it's given.
+When we omit a handler, plastic supplies the identity handler as a default; it just returns the same app state it's given.

 ### Render the State